-- 1. For Mathematics Category, students can take Mathematical Analysis I and II as alternatives to Calculus I and II; Advanced Linear Algebra I as an alternative to Linear Algebra. - 2.
-For Physics Category, students can take General Physics I and II as alternatives to College Physics I and II. - 3.
-For Chemistry Category, students can take General Chemistry as an alternative to Chemistry: the Central Science. - 4.
-For Biology Category, students can take Principles of Biology as an alternative to Introduction to Life Science. - 5.
-For Computer Programming Category, students can choose any one of the five computer programming courses. - 6.
-The above alternative courses are also applicable to "Prerequisites for Major Declaration".
+1. For Mathematics Category, students can take Mathematical Analysis I and II as alternatives to Calculus I and

+II; Advanced Linear Algebra I as an alternative to Linear Algebra.

+2. For Physics Category, students can take General Physics I and II as alternatives to College Physics I and II.

+3. For Chemistry Category, students can take General Chemistry as an alternative to Chemistry: the Central Science.

+4. For Geoscience + Life Science Category, students can take Principles of Biology or Introduction to Earth Sciences as an alternative to Introduction to Life Science.

+5. For Computer Programming Category, students can choose any one of the five computer programming courses.

+6. The above alternative courses are also applicable to "Prerequisites for Major Declaration".